A popular street in Bucharest with colorful hanging umbrellas

 The capital city of Bucharest was the first stop on my adventure through Romania and to my delight I quite enjoyed getting to explore all the Bucharest attractions, learning about its budding culture and fascinating history.

 Bucharest is a city and culture that is still finding its identity after a post-communist era.
-But don’t underestimate this up and coming city.
-Get ready for your trip and explore hotel options in Bucharest now!

 Bucharest has taken its Romanian traditions and blended with the architecture, pop culture, food, and language from other countries around the world.

 No one building has the same style and there is always a local happy to share a bit of their city with you.
-Here are 12 of my favorite things to do in Bucharest but of course this isn’t all!

 Where To Stay In Bucharest

 Looking for where to stay in Bucharest?
 I recommend staying in the Old Town part of Bucharest, also known as “Little Paris” as it is centrally located for so many attractions.
-It is a charming place to grab a bite to eat at a cafe or grab a drink without having to wander far.

 Outside view of the Europa Royale Hotel in Bucharest's Old Town.

 Do look at reviews of hotels, as there are some spots in Old Town that can get loud.
-For me, that is huge as I value my sleep!
+For me, that is huge as I value my sleep.
 I stayed at two locations during my stay in Bucharest.

 Its history is one of intrigue as it was home to plenty of espionage where rooms were bugged and undercover spies would meet.
 I’d imagine this would be a place where one might see James Bond…

-Map Of The Top Bucharest Attractions
+Map Of Bucharest Attractions

 Best Things To Do In Bucharest

-1. Take A Tour
+1. Go On A Bucharest Tour

 Tours are a great way to dive into a destination to learn the layout of the city, the culture, history and of course the best places to eat.
-I booked two different tours in Bucharest and both ended up being the highlight of my time in Bucharest!

 I was able to learn and understand the history of Bucharest which included life post-communism, superstitions, culture and above all spending time with locals.